Critic’s Log - Earthdate: February 14, 2014. Review #81: The Disappearance of Haruhi Suzumiya

 It is the middle of December, andSOS Brigade chief Haruhi Suzumiya announces that the Brigade is going to hold a Christmas party in their clubroom, with Japanese hotpot for dinner.
 The brigade members Kyon, Yuki Nagato, Mikuru Asahina and Itsuki Koizumi start preparing everything for the party, such as costumes and decorations.
 But a couple of days later, something happens and the rest is classified information.

 To be technical, this is (of course) a Kyoto Animation production and seeing how Haruhi Suzumiya was such a hit, and lots of people liked their other titles such as Clannad and K-On!
 It is no wonder why Kyoto Animation is getting the positive response.
 I have yet to see Clannad and K-On!..
 Don’t ask me why I haven’t seen them yet, I am trying.
 Back on topic, The Disappearance of Haruhi Suzumiya is without a doubt Kyoto Animation’s greatest production to date.
 Even though it’s obvious that Anime films have higher budgets than Television anime, it still is undoubtedly Kyoto Animation’s greatest feat so far.
-If there are some people that think the animation does look a little awkward at times, I noticed this too until I figured out that it was done to make the viewer feel a little disoriented.
-This may not get everyone feeling that way while watching it but in my own personal experience, I felt it worked.
-Another thing I loved about the movie is how beautiful it looks as well as the symbolic touches that the movie sometimes can throw in.
-In my opinion, It is Kyoto Animation’s visual masterpiece.
+I will say that the animation does look awkward at times but I still think it is Kyoto Animation's best animation production despite this.

 The music by Satoru Kousaki is a huge stepup… There is some cues of nostalgia in some parts, but the soundtrack is mostly very different in this film.
 There is classical and orchestral music in this movie and it fits the scale of the film and it is very effective considering the things that happens in the movie, which is again...classified information.
 The soundtrack blends in with the movie extremely well and It is worth listening to outside of the movie.